 Review of the General Church K-8 religion curriculum.
-Emphasis on how to draw meaning from stories in the Old and New Testament to conduct classroom worship, teach religion, lead discussions, and integrate religion with the teaching of other subjects.
-Students are exposed to a variety of resources and materials.
-Assignments include class presentation, unit building, brief observation, and leading one worship.
-Required of elementary education majors.
-Open to Theological School students.
+Emphasis on how to draw meaning from the stories in the Old and New Testaments to conduct classroom worship for elementary age students.
 Taken in conjunction with Education 401.
 Prerequisite: Education 128.

 1.5 Credits.
 Fall.
 K.R.
 Alden